ChemlalJawad/Consultancy/README.md

 Method | URL | Details
 ----|-------------------- | -------------------------
-GET| /api/missions | Get all missions with details GET| /api/consultants| Get all details for each consultants GET| /api/consultants/{id}| Get details for a consultant POST| /api/{missionId}/consultants| Add a mission for a consultant
+GET| /api/missions | Get all missions with details GET| /api/consultants/{id}| Get details for a consultant POST| /api/{missionId}/consultants| Add a mission for a consultant